-- 1. Be conscious of planned ac input and dc output wiring to the ATevo selecting conduit entrances carefully. - 2.
+- 1. Refer to table below for external NEMA Type-1 outline drawing, overall dimensions, mounting hole pattern, and hardware mounting specs. - 2.
+Be conscious of planned ac input and dc output wiring to the ATevo selecting conduit entrances carefully. - 3.
 Location requirements: - a.
 Free of drips and splatter.
 If falling particles and liquids are a problem, install a NEMA Type-2 drip shield accessory. - b.
 Between 0 and 122 $^{\circ}\text{F}$ / -18 and 50 $^{\circ}\text{C},$ with relative humidity between 0% and 95% non-condensing. - c.
-Must be free of flammable or explosive materials. - 3.
-Maintain at least 6in /152mm of free air on all vented surfaces for cooling. - 4.
+Must be free of flammable or explosive materials. - 4.
+Maintain at least 6in /152mm of free air on all vented surfaces for cooling. - 5.
 Allow 36in /914mm front clearance for operation and maintenance.

-- 1. To floor-mount the ATevo, install four (4) 0.25in / 6.4mm anchor bolts into the floor. - 2.
-Refer to the following graphic for the Style-5070 floor- mounting pattern and enclosure footprint.
-Dimensions are in/mm. - 3.
+- 1. Install four anchor bolts (not supplied with unit) into the floor. - 2.
+Refer to table below for anchor bolt size and mounting dimensions. - 3.
 Carefully lift the ATevo above the anchor bolts, guide the enclosure onto the floor bolt pattern and lower it into place. - 4.
 Add appropriate mounting hardware to the anchor bolts and tighten securely.